Third Time Lucky (1931 film)

 Third Time Lucky is a 1931 British comedy film directed by Walter Forde and starring Bobby Howes, Dorothy Boyd and Gordon Harker.
-It was made at Islington Studios and based on the 1929 West End play of the same title by Arnold Ridley.
-The film's sets were designed by art director Walter Murton.
+It was written by Sidney Gilliat, Angus MacPhail and H. Fowler Mear based on the 1929 West End play of the same title by Arnold Ridley, and made at Islington Studios with sets designed by art director Walter Murton.